Most significant short-term business risks

 The improvement of the capital turnover will continue as a part of normal business.
 The company’s target is to decrease the capital employed in Russia by RUB 6 billion by the end of 2018.
 Measures to release capital in a challenging market situation involve the risk of financial losses.

 The most significant financial risks are the risks related to foreign exchange rate development and the availability of financing.
 The Group’s most significant currency risk is related to ruble-denominated investments.
-Further information can be found in the Capital structure and liquidity position section in the Half-Year Report January-June.
+Further information can be found in the Capital structure and liquidity position section in the Interim Report January-September.
 More information on financial risks and their management is provided in Note 28 to the financial statements.

 More information on the company’s risks and risk management is provided in the Annual Report 2016.